Table of Contents[Hide][Show]

 Back then, I wish I had known TravelingDad Greg Stump’s trick for traveling without a crib.
 And, of course, now I know that small children don’t really need all of that stuff.

 Just pack the basics: A few more diapers than you think you’ll need.
+Especially if your baby wears cloth diapers.
 At least two extra outfits because there will be diaper blowouts.
 Baby’s lovey and one or two toys.

 Really.
 That’s it.